SiyaK-2404/pgfplots-blog/index.md

 - Produce logarithmic plots for data spanning multiple orders of magnitude

 ### Academic Theses
-Graduate students can benefit from PGFPlots in their dissertations by:
+Graduate students can benefit from PGFPlots in their thesis by:
 - Visualizing complex datasets collected during research
 - Creating custom plots that may not be easily achievable with other software
 - Ensuring consistency across all figures in the thesis